-The sale of alcohol by retail.
+The sale and supply of alcohol

 There must be at least 24 hours between events notified by the premises user in respect of the same premises.
 In addition a TEN is treated as being from the same premises user even if it is given by an associate.
 The Act defines an associate as being a spouse, child, parent, grandchild, grandparent, brother or sister or their spouses or agent or employee of that person or their spouse.